-Alternative sample petition to your school board - where schools have not yet tested for lead
+Alternative sample petition to your school board or other decisionmaker - where schools have not yet tested for lead

-Dear School Board,
+Dear School Board (or other decisionmaker),

 We are calling on you to ensure lead-free drinking water for children in our schools.
 Lead is a potent neurotoxin that harms our children's health.
 Yet schools across the country are finding lead in their drinking water.